Singapore’s Personal Data Protection Act (PDPA), Compliance

 - The retention of personal data, by the means of ceasing to retain documents that contain personal data, or by removing the means by which said personal data can be associated with particular individuals, i.e. the destruction or anonymization of personal data, as soon as it is reasonable to assume that the purposes for which this personal data was collected is no longer being served by its retention, and said retention is no longer necessary for either legal or business purposes.

-- The notification of a data breach, by the means of notifying the public agency, business, or organization that it is processing personal data on behalf of, of the occurrence of said data breach without any undue delay, where the data intermediary in question also has reason to believe that a data breach affecting the personal data of Singaporean citizens has occurred.
+- The notification of a data breach, by the means of notifying the public agency, business, or organization that it is processing personal data on behalf of, of the occurrence of a said data breach without any undue delay, where the data intermediary in question also has reason to believe that a data breach affecting the personal data of Singaporean citizens has occurred.

 What are the requirements of businesses and organizations under the PDPA?